Configuration

 Config Command

 The config command can be used to modify your .taskrc file.
-In this example we enable regular expression support in filters, by doing this:
+In this example we disable regular expression support in filters, by doing this:

-Are you sure you want to change the value of 'regex' from 'off' to 'on'? (yes/no) yes
+Are you sure you want to change the value of 'regex' from 'on' to 'off'? (yes/no) yes

 Config file ~/.taskrc modified.

-You can use ‘on’, or ‘1’, ‘yes’ or ‘true’, all of which are synonyms which will enable the feature.
+You can use ‘off’, or ‘0’, ’no’ or ‘false’, all of which are synonyms which will disable the feature.
 You are asked to confirm the change, which is controlled by the confirmation setting which of course you can disable with:

 $ task config confirmation off